-Digital competence can be defined as confident, critical and responsible usage of information and communications technology in the process of learning, working, and active participation in society.
-It refers to the conscious, proficient and creative use of a full range of digital technologies including:
+Digital competences can be defined as the safe, critical and responsible use of ICT for learning, working and active participation in society.
+They refer to the conscious, competent, but also creative use of the entire spectrum of digital technologies, including:

 - Information and data literacy

 - Digital content creation